bureau14/qdb-api-php/doc/QdbInteger.md

 -------

 You get a `QdbInteger` instance by calling `QdbCluster::integer()`.
-Then you can perform atomic operation on the integer:
+Then you can perform atomic operations on the integer:

     $cluster->integer('key 0')->put(1);
     $cluster->integer('key 1')->update(2);